Tangier: Language

-Most of the inhabitants of Tangier speak a very distinctive variety of Moroccan Arabic that differs from other Darija counterparts.
-The difference resides in pronunciation, tempo, grammar and a unique vocabulary, heavily influenced by Spanish and Riffian.

-Written Arabic is used in government documentation and on road signs together with French.
+Most of the inhabitants of Tangier speak a very distinctive variety of Moroccan Arabic which differs from other Darija counterparts.
+The difference resides in pronunciation, tempo, grammar and a unique vocabulary.
+Arabic is used in government documentation and on road signs together with French.
 French is taught in primary schools and high schools and used in universities and large businesses.
 Spanish is well understood and spoken fluently, mainly exclusively by Tangierian locals.
-English, on the other hand, has been and still is used in tourist sectors, with British English being more common due to the city's proximity to Gibraltar.
+English, on the other hand, has been and still is used in tourist sectors.

-The autochthonous population of Tangier has been declining drastically since the mid 2000s, as many locals, especially those from the younger generations, have moved to nearby Spain and Gibraltar.
+The autochthonous population of Tangier has been declining drastically since the mid-2000s, as many locals, especially those from the younger generations, have moved to nearby Spain.
 While the industrial sector is expanding constantly, the internal immigration from the south to north is increasing rapidly.
 As a consequence, the Tangierian dialect is losing its distinctiveness or is being altered (in a recent study, social media has been depicted as one of these factors).

 Nowadays, the Tangierian dialect is less prominent in public places, with the southern Darija dialect being more common in the area, to the extent that some observers question if Tangier retains its identity as it was before.